 Both Wren, William Dickinson and Hawksmoor had put forward various designs for a central tower, dome or spire on top of the lantern roof but this was never done.
 There had been one on the Norman church (as shown in the Bayeux Tapestry) and a small one on the medieval church as shown in Abbot Islip's mortuary roll.
 There are two oil paintings in the Abbey collection depicting the proposed central tower.
 Wren's wooden model for a tower and spire is on display in the new Queen's Diamond Jubilee Galleries.

-The newest addition to the fabric is an exterior turret with lift (designed by Ptolemy Dean and known as the Weston tower after a generous donor) near the Chapter House, allowing access to the new Queen's Diamond Jubilee Galleries.
+The newest addition to the fabric is an exterior turret with lift and stairs (designed by Ptolemy Dean and known as the Weston tower after a generous donor) near the Chapter House, allowing access to the Queen's Diamond Jubilee Galleries.

 The exterior fabric of the Abbey has been restored and re-faced several times in different types of stone.
 Wren and his assistant William Dickinson, did a great deal of work, especially at the north front, followed by Hawksmoor.
 Decay was caused by weathering of the Reigate sandstone and pollution from coal smoke.
 The most recent restoration was from 1973-1995.
 A time capsule in the form of a lead covered box was embedded in the stonework on the south side of the Abbey on 19th April 1989 to mark the completion of restoration of this side of the church.
 This contained details of the work, photos of the workmen, and coins etc.